 Flying Monkey

-Flying Monkey is a casual haute cuisine stroll along the Mediterranean.
-The new restaurant of Ronit Stern, the owner of another great restaurant, La Balabusta, elevates the food of Israeli and Middle Eastern roots to create a concept halfway between home cooking, the healthy dish for a midday (good midday menu) office worker or a light snack that stretches between natural wines, the other specialty of the place.
+Flying Monkey offers a casual culinary journey through the Mediterranean.
+The new restaurant by Ronit Stern, owner of another great restaurant, La Balabusta, elevates cuisine with Israeli and Middle Eastern roots to create a concept halfway between home cooking, a healthy lunch option (great lunch menu) for office workers, or a light snack that pairs well with natural wines, the establishment’s other specialty.

-Also, by the way, watch out for their cakes and breads, since the restaurant shares the premises with Oz Bakery, which prepares its dough in the workshop that can be visited downstairs, rounding off the proposal of the space.
+Also, keep an eye out for their pastries and breads, as the restaurant shares space with Oz Bakery, which prepares its dough in the open kitchen on the floor below, rounding out the venue’s offerings.

 📍 C/ d’Amigó, 37,